razerofficial/Unreal_ChromaSDK/README.md

 ![image_2](images/image_2.png)

 The IsActive() method allows an application or game to check if it has Chroma focus at a time.
 This allows the title to free up overhead when Chroma is not in use.
 If a title uses this to check for focus, the state should be periodically checked to turn Chroma back on when focus is returned.
-When active returns false, the title can stop playing Chroma Animations, disable idle animations, and inactivate dynamic Chroma to free up some overhead.
+When active returns false, the title can stop playing Chroma animations, disable idle animations, and inactivate dynamic Chroma to free up some overhead.
 Keep in mind that some apps use Chroma notifications so they will only briefly take Chroma focus and then return it typically over a 5 second period.

 Blueprints should define a bool variable to pass by reference.